General Manager, BlackBerry AtHoc

 Aviv has over 25 years of experience in architecting, developing and deploying large-scale communications and security systems for both sensitive military and complex commercial applications.
 He served as a Captain in the military as well as a senior R&D executive of several hi-tech companies.

 Aviv serves as NFPA Emergency Communication System (ECS) committee member, updating NFPA 72 code.
 Aviv contributed to the development of Common Alerting Protocol (CAP) and the Emergency Data Exchange Language (EDXL) as a member of the OASIS Emergency Management Technical Committee (EM-TC) and had contributed to the formulation of Underwriters Laboratories (UL) 2572 standard.
 Aviv holds multiple patents in the areas of emergency notification and crisis communication.

 Aviv graduated from the Technion - Israel Institute of Technology - with a B.S. in Electrical Engineering (cum laude).

 Ramon J. Pinero

-Ramon Pinero joined AtHoc in 2000 and is currently responsible for the implementation and deployment of AtHoc solutions across all sectors and customer support.
-In this capacity, Ramon interfaces closely with AtHoc product groups, the CTO and engineering, yielding a field-ready product line, compatible with evolving customer environments and ensuring an outstanding customer deployment experience.
-In prior positions, Ramon was a web application developer, manager of all presales, implementations, customer support and training for AtHoc.
-Ramon attended San Francisco State University.
+Ramon Pinero joined BlackBerry AtHoc in 2000 and is currently responsible for the implementation and deployment of BlackBerry AtHoc newest technology, BlackBerry AtHoc Connect.
+Ramon interfaces closely with BlackBerry AtHoc customers, as well as product, sales, support and marketing groups within BlackBerry AtHoc to create outstanding customers experiences.
+In prior roles, Ramon was a web application developer, manager of pre-sales, implementations, customer support and training.

 Julius "JC" Caesar